 1. Understanding the Source Database

 - What is the size of the source database?
 The size and complexity of the database you are trying to migrate will determine the scope of your migration project.
-This will also determine the amount of time and computing resources required to transfer the data.
+This will also determine the time and computing resources required to transfer the data.

 - Does the database contain ‘large’ tables?’
 If your source database contains tables that have millions of rows, you might want to use a tool with the capability to load data in parallel.